Notice of Pre-AIA or AIA Status

 Therefore, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Foerster, with Wang, by using a laser for cleaning and roughening the surface of the screw compressor, to reduce processing time, and increase precision and quality.
 POSITA would have been motivated to combine the references because using a laser to clean and roughen the surface of a screw compressor would have a reasonable expectation of success and predictable results such as reducing processing time and increase precision and quality.

-Regarding claim 18, Foerster and Wang combined teach the method according to claim 17, wherein the laser is pointed towards the surface such that the laser beam impacts the surface at an angle of about 90 degrees (Wang; as shown in Fig. 1).
+Foerster and Wang combined fail to disclose adjusting the laser such that, for different segments of the surface having different orientations, the laser beam impacts each segment of the surface at an angle of about 90 degrees.

 Regarding claim 19, Foerster and Wang combined teach the method according to claim 17, wherein operating the laser comprises displacing the laser with respect to the surface such that an impact point of the laser beam follows said at least one path at a predetermined speed (Wang; para.
 0044-0046).